Request Request an Appointment Forms Complete Our Forms Call Locations

 Person holding arm in pain before interventional spine injection

 The spine is a complicated system consisting of bones, nerves, discs, muscles, and tendons all seamlessly working together.
 Back pain can stem from any one of these elements being injured, and treating the right part of the body is essential for healing and lasting relief.
-With interventional spine injections, we can target the exact area that is causing the problem and administer a solution (such as anesthetics, corticosteroids, prolotherapy, PRP, or amniotic growth factors) that is designed to jumpstart recovery right where it is needed.
+With interventional spine injections, we can target the exact area that is causing the problem and administer a solution (such as anesthetics, corticosteroids, prolotherapy, PRP, or Whartons Jellytic growth factors) that is designed to jumpstart recovery right where it is needed.

 Viscosupplementation